 Do you know better ways to see the scheduled tasks in Windows?

 That’s it!
 Now you know how to navigate the Task Scheduler and how to see scheduled tasks in your favorite command-line environment.
-Therefore, you can explore and manage the tasks on your Windows computer as you want to.
+Therefore, you can explore and manage the tasks on your Windows computer as you wish.
 If you want to learn more about using the Task Scheduler, check out our other articles on the topic.
 Oh, and if you have questions or if you know other methods to see scheduled tasks, feel free to leave a comment below.